plotly/plotly.github.io/_posts/2015-05-01-area-charts-in-excel-with-plotly.md

 </tr>
 <tr>
 <td>
+Here’s how the
+<b>TRACES</b>
-Here’s how the **TRACES** popover for “trace 1” looks.
+popover for “trace 1” looks.
 Notice “Fill To” has been set to “Next Y”.
 </td>
 <td>
 <img alt="Fill To set to Next Y" src="/static/images/area-charts-in-excel-with-plotly/fill-to-next-y.png" title=""/>